Portrait of Rauf Aliev

 Test scenarios consist of test cases that analyze positive and negative aspects of the project and identify potential flaws in order to evaluate possible outcomes.
 It involves a number of steps incorporated to ease the work of test cases.
 There are multiple test cases that are used to ensure the program’s functionality from end to end is functioning correctly as expected.
 It’s more like a test procedure that includes multiple test cases.

-Scenarios help in an easier way to test and evaluate end-to-end complicated problems.
+Scenarios help in an easier way to test and evaluate complicated end-to-end problems.

 The building blocks of a scenario can be reused in other scenarios.